Storage adapters

 When not to use: serverless (Workers, Lambda — they don’t have writable disk), multi-instance deployments without shared storage, or anything edge-deployed.

 For sites already built on Astro content collections.
-Instead of a separate .caret/data/ store, this adapter reads and writes the Markdown files you already have under src/content/ — edits land in each entry’s YAML frontmatter, in place.
+Instead of a separate .caret/data/ store, this adapter reads and writes the Markdown files you already have under src/content/.
+Field edits update YAML frontmatter.
+Editors can also update supported prose blocks on the rendered page and publish those changes back to .md files.

 Directorysrc/content/